keploy/community-blog/clik8mkfp002b0al6dklraon4.md

 ## Where does Keploy come into the Play?

-[Keploy](https://github.com/keploy/keploy) is a no-code testing platform that generates tests from API calls.
+[Keploy](https://github.com/keploy/keploy) is a zero-code testing platform that generates tests from API calls.
 It converts API calls into test cases and Mock test cases are automatically generated with the actual request/responses.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1660355385013/FLZjr_OuU.png?auto=compress,format&format=webp align="left")